boot_serial="YES" in loader.conf causes very slow boot on some hardware where serial console not enabled

 need more details on exactly what is happening, the description doesn't tell anything specific enough to even guess at what's happening.

-#3 Updated by Testerrr Testerrr over 4 years ago
+#3 Updated by Testerrr Testerrr almost 5 years ago

 I have made additional tests for explanation.